-Asthma is a chronic condition that causes difficulty in breathing.
-The airways to and in the lungs are narrowed temporarily.
+Asthma is a chronic (long-term) condition that causes difficulty in breathing.
+The small airway passages in the lungs become narrowed temporarily.
+This narrowing happens as a result of inflammation and swelling of the airway passages.
 Asthma can be mild or severe.
 An episode can last from minutes to hours or even days.

-Using an inhaler and spacer to deliver asthma medications to the airways can help alleviate your child's asthma symptoms.
+Using an inhaler and spacer to deliver asthma medicines to the airways can help reduce your child's asthma symptoms.

-- coughing (especially at night), which might be the only sign
+- coughing (especially at night) — this might be your child's only sign

 - wheezing and shortness of breath

-- breathing feeling 'tight', lethargy or lack of interest in physical activity
+- lethargy (having low or no energy) or lack of interest in physical activity

-Get urgent medical attention if your child has any of the following symptoms and signs:
+Get urgent medical attention if your child has any of the following symptoms:

-- difficulty breathing, seen as rapid breaths, inward movement of the chest wall while breathing in, and grunting while breathing out
+- difficulty breathing — you will see rapid breaths, inward movement of the chest wall while your child breaths in, and grunting while they breathe out

 - inability to speak

-- bluish lips, a sign that not enough oxygen is reaching the body
+- bluish lips — this is a sign that not enough oxygen is reaching their body

 - tightness in the chest